aag1990/UAHL/README.md

   {Preprocessed and labelled version of the SotM34 dataset}

-# Content will be filled later
+# Content will be updated when the research is published.